web-push-libs/web-push-php/README.md

 use Minishlink\WebPush\WebPush;
 use Minishlink\WebPush\Subscription;

-// store the client-side `PushSubscription` object (calling `.toJSON` on it) as-is and then create a WebPush\Subscription from it
+// Store the client-side `PushSubscription` object (calling `.toJSON` on it) as-is and then create a WebPush\Subscription from it.
 $subscription = Subscription::create(json_decode($clientSidePushSubscriptionJSON, true));

-// array of notifications
+// Array of push messages.
 $notifications = [
     [
         'subscription' => $subscription,